Por la Boca Muere El Pez

 Jun.
 1, 2018 @ 12:00 am 11:59 pm

 This mural, titled “Por la Boca Muere El Pez”, is part of the “El Mero Muro Project by Gil Rocha.
 This colorful mural was inspired by the struggle of the Mexican-American border crossing of illegal immigrants.
-Even though it is bright and cheerful looking because of its color palette, there is a dark undertone expressed through the use of symbolically loaded images, combined with words and phrases often expressed as Mexican sayings.
+Even though it is bright and cheerful because of its color palette, there is a dark undertone expressed through symbolically loaded images combined with words and phrases often expressed as Mexican sayings.

 About the Artist